Unknown-Squid/attendance-system/README.md

 This project integrates frontend interfaces, backend services, and a database to provide real-time attendance tracking and reporting.

 Features
 QR Code Attendance

-Generate unique QR codes for each class, session, or event.
+Generate unique QR codes for each class, session, or event

-Scan QR codes via mobile or desktop devices to mark attendance.
+Scan QR codes via mobile or desktop devices to mark attendance

 OCR-Based Attendance

-Capture and recognize text from ID cards or printed documents.
+Capture and recognize text from ID cards or printed documents

-Automatically match recognized data with registered users.
+Automatically match recognized data with registered users

 Dashboard & Reports

-Real-time attendance dashboard for teachers or administrators.
+Real-time attendance dashboard for teachers or administrators

-Export attendance reports in CSV or PDF format.
+Export attendance reports in CSV or PDF format

 User Management

-Add, update, or remove users (students/employees).
+Add, update, or remove users (students/employees)

-Assign users to classes, groups, or departments.
+Assign users to classes, groups, or departments

 Notifications

-Optional email or push notifications for attendance confirmation.
+Optional email or push notifications for attendance confirmation

 Tech Stack